top of page

 A: I came up with the title as a play on "Filth & Glamour," because comic book editing is a messy business.
 And “Search & Destroy (Tangents)” was already taken.
 Red pens are mandatory because editors reserve the right to throw ink at their creative talents, get their hands dirty, and slice-and-dice at every single stage of making comics.
 It's not over until the book is at the printer and someone yells, "Roll Press!”
 Kidding/Not Kidding.

 A: Like any job, it’s what you make of it.
 I wouldn’t call herding cats and juggling multiple plates and fire batons easy, but it’s extremely gratifying.
 In terms of a career path, it’s only recommended for the fearless.
-The class will take you through the many stages of making comics, from idea to great idea, hiring teams, editing scripts, art directing roughs, pencils, inks, lettering, and coloring—and cover art, logo design, budgeting, writing promotional copy, and convincing the sales and marketing departments to promote the hell out of the comics you believe in.
+The 101 class introduced you to the many stages of making comics, from idea to great idea, hiring teams, editing scripts, art directing roughs, pencils, inks, lettering, coloring and cover art/logo design.
+The 102 class pushes you off the diving board.
+You will slice and dice, get red ink on your hands, and learn many tricks of the trade that I'm excited to share from over three decades on the job.

 Q: If I take the class, will you read my pitch and be my editor?